 Chemicals generated revenues of USD 23.75 billion in 2014.
 Positive outlook towards the mining sector in China, Chile, Peru, and South Africa coupled with regulatory support to promote foreign investments is expected to increase the application of biocides and coagulants.

-GE Water and Process Technologies, Solvay SA, Buckman Laboratories International Inc., BWA Water Additives, BASF, Albemarle Corporation, ITT, and Flowserve Corporation dominated the global water treatment chemicals company market share.
+GE Water and Process Technologies, Solvay SA, Buckman Laboratories International Inc., BWA Water Additives, BASF, Albemarle Corporation, ITT, and Flowserve Corporation dominated the industry with higher market share.
 The global industry was dominated by Ecolab, which accounted for 14.0% of total revenue share in 2014.

 In May 2012, Flowserve Corp. commenced operations at its pump manufacturing facility located in Rio de Janeiro, Brazil.
 The 15,000-square meter plant will manufacture a range of Flowserve pumps, and offers a 6 MW test stand capacity and full parts, service, and training capabilities.

 Avail customized purchase options to meet your exact research needs: